Basket Boats and Children on the Beach in Quy Nhon

 Making of the round woven basket boats

 Not everyone or every artisan is capable or skilled enough to weave one of these basket boats.
-Making a round woven basket boat requires artisans with specific skills in weaving.
+Making a round woven basket boat requires artisans with specific weaving skills.
 One of these highly skilled weavers can take several days to make one boat.

 The artisan must first gather or find very young bamboo.
 Bamboo is used because it is readily available and has some inherent buoyancy qualities.
 At the same time as being buoyant, bamboo is also flexible enough to be woven.